galazg/work/README.txt

     If it has no balance, run > miner.start() for a few minutes, then > miner.stop() Make sure that the mining process is not interrupted prematurely by any scripts, for instance, the script to only mine when there are pending transactions.
+* geth console does not launch
+  - Check if there is a "failed to unlock account" message in the terminal.
+    Make sure the password of the coinbase account is correct in the password file specified in ~/work/geth_dependencies/geth_parameters.json